vin0010/SystemDesign/Problems.md

               - Or 32fz18 -> try next 32fz19 and so on.
       - Base 62 conversion ( represent values based on 0-9, a-z, A-Z => 0-61 base)
     - Redirection ( browser http status 302)
+    - Database
       - Partitioning
         - by range
             - Shard based on hash/short URL first char. a-d, e-h, i-s, t-z.
 This will relatively work since key is already hashed and this will be evenly distributed.
         - Consistent hashing for hash/short URL
       - Lock rows when writing an entry(short and long URL)
         - 1. Predicate locks to lock row that doesn't exist.
 (Costly but indexing short URL will make it faster)
         - 2. Create all precomputed hashes and use them.
       - Indexing types ( what engine to use)
         - Since read heavy use B-Tree. ( Look [engine selection](Database.md#performance) )
       - DB choice
         - Single leader, partitioned and Btree based -> MySQL, Postgres
         - Mongo DB could make an argument but above make sense considering the simple data model.
     - Read speed
       - Caching for hot links.
 Partitioning the cache by shortURL lead to fewer cache misses.
         - Write ahead cache suitable option.